BUY TWO OR MORE GUIDES - UP TO 20% OFF

 passport display at the visitors center

-Passport display at the Deadwood visitors center
+Passport display at the Deadwood Visitor Center

-The flag in Mount Moriah flies over the cemetery 24 hours a day by tradition as given permission by U.S. Congress during World War I.
+The flag in Mount Moriah flies over the cemetery 24 hours a day by tradition as given permission by the U.S. Congress during World War I.

 Mt Moriah flag never goes down to honor veterans who have served our country.

-Headstone coins
+Headstone Coins

 You may notice coins placed on some of the headstones.
 I didn’t know why when I visited so I wanted to fill you in just in case you are in the dark too.
-Coins are left on the headstones of deceased soldiers to let the family know that someone stopped by to pay their respect.
+Coins are left on the headstones of deceased soldiers to let the family know that someone stopped by to pay their respects.

 A penny means you visited.
 A nickel means you and the veteran trained together.
 A dime means you and the veteran served together in some capacity.
 A quarter means you were there when they died.